 As your local pest control experts, we want you to stay informed.
 In this blog we’ll discuss three pivotal facts about bald-faced hornets, shedding light on their nesting behavior, defensive strategies, and the importance of professional intervention.
 Here’s what you need to know if you observe these insects in your surroundings.

 1. How to Spot a Bald-Faced Hornet Nest

 Bald-faced hornets do not build their nests in the ground like Digger Wasps and Cicada Killer Wasps do.
 Instead, you’ll always find the nests at least 3 feet above the ground in bushes, shrubs, fences, lights, and under the eaves of buildings.
 A bald-faced hornet’s nest is grey in color and can be over 2 feet long.
 For nests located near human activity, extreme caution is needed.
 A hornet colony consists of a queen and many workers, and a single bald-faced hornet’s nest may contain over 400 workers!

 Each winter, only the queens survive in protected places like rock piles, hollow trees, under bark, and in the walls and attics of buildings.
 The queen builds a new nest every spring.

 2. Bald-Faced Hornets Sting and Continue to Attack!

-Do not disturb their nest!
-Bald faced hornets are very protective of their hives.
+Whatever you do, do not disturb a bald-faced hornet’s nest!
+Bald-faced hornets are very protective of their hives.
 Animals or humans can be attacked by a large number of aggressive wasps.
-Bald faced hornets can sting multple times because their stinger is not barbed.
-Venom injected by the stinger is what makes the stings hurt, itch and swell for about 24 hours.
-A bald-faced hornet sting is painful because it contains a venom.
+Unlike some other stinging insects which can only sting once, bald-faced hornets can sting multiple times because their stingers are not barbed.
+A Bald-Faced Hornet’s sting is painful because it contains venom.
+The venom injected by the stinger can make the stings hurt, itch, and swell for about 24 hours.